 ► Video Interviews

-➩ Live Video Interview – It is a type of face to face interview where recruiters and candidates talk through a virtual screen.
+It is a type of face-to-face interview where recruiters and candidates talk through a virtual screen.
 The recruiters can use Xobin to conduct live video interview seasons with the job applicant.
 They can use a wide range of questions suggested by the software to make a video interview more result-driven.
 On the top, the platform will automatically analyze the video interviews and provide the correct assessment to the recruiters within a few seconds.
 This way management doesn’t need to organize office interviews and can save up interview setup costs along with numerous other benefits.

 How Companies Use Pre-employment Tests